sadiangabay/til/_posts/2016-12-18-getting-started-at-POC.md

 - Speak loud and clear so other co-residents will also get acquainted about the case
 - Refrain from chatting when a co-resident is endorsing and pay attention to the patient at hand
 - Take physical notes (not mental notes, lest you would forget) of comments made by your consultant.
 A tickler/compilation (not a loose leaf) works best so that you can review your notes from weeks past.
 This is also helpful when you are doing your personal rounds.
+- Suggest to see the patient a day before the rounds if wounds warrant consistent dressing
 - Arrive 30 minutes prior to the actual rounds and make a quick ocular check of all your in-patients:
 	- Dressings are not soaked
 	- Skeletal tractions are in correct position